 - diced celery root

-- riced broccoli or cauliflower (should be added right before the rice)
+- riced broccoli or cauliflower (should be added right before the rice so it doesn't get soggy!)

-Just remember, when it comes to making fried rice or many other stir-fried dishes, it’s all about understanding the various cooking times each ingredient requires and adding them in the appropriate order.
+- When it comes to making fried rice or many other stir-fried dishes, it’s all about understanding the various cooking times each ingredient requires and adding them in the appropriate order

 Disclosure: The recipe below may contain affiliate links.
 As an Amazon